Skip to Content

 Sender

-Format: <CHAT_NAME_CHANGE><new name><CHAT_END_OF_COMMAND>
+<CHAT_NAME_CHANGE><new name><CHAT_END_OF_COMMAND>

-sprintf: %c%s%c
+%c%s%c

 Receiver

-Replace the stored name for this peer with the new name.
+Replace the stored name for the peer with the new name; any tilde (~) or line feed (\n) bytes MUST first be removed from the new name.

 CHAT_REQUEST_CONNECTIONS (2)